What to Eat at Restaurants in Japan with Toddlers and Kids

 Family Restaurants

-Family Restaurants (ファミリーレストラン) are probably among your best bet for a kid and budget-friendly place for your child to eat.
-Their menus tend to have something for everyone and a mix of Western food as well as Japanese.
+Family Restaurants (ファミリーレストラン) are probably among your best bets for a kid and budget-friendly place for your child to eat.
+They usually have high chairs or booster seats, and menus tend to have something for everyone and a mix of Western food as well as Japanese.

 I like the selection of food here, especially their Salisbury steaks with cheese inside, as well as the kids’ menu.
 They also have a Lucky Set menu that includes a free go at their capsule machines for a toy such as Hello Kitty or Paw Patrol (as of early 2023).
 Gusto also has a robot cat server, which is a huge hit with my daughter (and let’s be honest, me as well!).